-Sometimes a lesion projects towards the surface of the bone but such projections point towards the epiphysial line in contrast to those in osteochondromatosis which are always inclined towards the centre of the shaft.
-The epiphyses are at first normal but in older children they may show irregularity and mottling.
+Sometimes a lesion projects towards the surface of the bone but such projections point towards the epiphysial line in contrast to those in osteochondromatosis which are always inclined towards the center of the shaft.
+The epiphyses are at first normal but in older children, they may show irregularity and mottling.

 Metachondromatosis also shows multiple enchondromata, especially in the bones of the hands and feet, but differs in that the bone lesions tend to regress and the lesion is of dominant inheritance.